-Chemistry, engineering and physics facilities (including specialist equipment, laboratories and workshops) at Lancaster University and the University of Cumbria.
+Chemistry, engineering and physics facilities (including specialist equipment, laboratories and masterclasses) at Lancaster University and the University of Cumbria.

 1. Chemistry facilities for materials characterisation and synthesis

 The Cumbria Innovations Platform enables your business to engage with Lancaster’s cTAP (Collaborative Technology Access Programme) building, facilities and expertise.
 Annexed to the newly refurbished Department of Chemistry, this £11.4M new build offers technology and space exclusively for industry collaboration.
-Dedicated Experimental Officers and Technology Access Consultants operate state of the art equipment, allowing businesses to resource their analytical R&D requirements and accelerate product innovation.
+Dedicated Project Scientists and Engineers operate state of the art equipment, allowing businesses to resource their analytical R&D requirements and accelerate product innovation.